samuelblack11/samuelblack11/README.md

 Apple and Apple Music are trademarks of Apple Inc., registered in the U.S. and other countries <br>

-<h3><strong><span style="color: #2a9d8f; text-decoration: underline;">FleetWare (work in progress)</span></strong></h3>
+<h3><strong><span style="color: #2a9d8f; text-decoration: underline;">Dujour (previously FleetWare) (work in progress)</span></strong></h3>
 <a href="https://github.com/samuelblack11/FleetWare">GitHub Repository</a> <br>
 Skills Used: Node.js, Express.js, React.js, MongoDB<br><br>

-Fleetware is an innovative fleet management and route optimization tool designed for the modern logistics industry.
-Utilizing MERN stack technology (MongoDB, Express.js, React.js, Node.js), Fleetware will provide features for the management of drivers, cargo, and vehicles, load optimization, route planning, real-time tracking, and comprehensive fleets analytics.
-This will be achieved with the aim of ensuring on time deliveries and saving both cost and time.
-Fleetware will stand out for its integration of artificial intelligence (AI) and machine learning, constantly evolving to meet the complex demands of modern transportation challenges.
+Dujour is an innovative supply chain management tool designed to support the delivery of fresh produce from local farms directly to consumers.
+Utilizing MERN stack technology (MongoDB, Express.js, React.js, Node.js), Dujour is a comprehensive tool which manages each step of this process from order placement to delivery to consumer doorsteps.
+This includes inventory management and route planning features which allow for logistical optimiaztion.
+In the spirit of creating healthier and more connected local communities, Dujour aims to provide consumers with the freshest produce in your region.
 Please note that this project is a work in progress.

 <h3><strong><span style="color: #2a9d8f; text-decoration: underline;">Proofed</span></strong></h3>
 <a href="https://github.com/samuelblack11/Proofed">GitHub Repository</a> |